outfox/.github/profile/README.md

 ## ... open source & welcoming ⤜contributions⤏

-We're a rag-tag, inclusive, friendly assemblage of passionate contributors.
+The best software is made by a rag-tag, inclusive, friendly assemblage of passionate contributors.

+### [Hit us up on Discord!](https://discord.gg/3SF4gWhANS)

 Demos, ideas, libraries - would you like to help us make something well-documented and coded to a high standard of quality and playfulness?

-Or if you just wanna build something wild for a game jam, that's cool too.
-We're always down for friendly collaboration:
+Or if you just wanna build something wild or beautiful for a game jam, that's cool too.
+We're always down for friendly collaboration!

-### [Hit us up on Discord!](https://discord.gg/3SF4gWhANS)